auxcodes/images-to-json/README.md

 # images-to-json
 Website for creating a JSON file for images in a given directory
+- Generate a JSON file for images
+- Create custom fields
+- Reference values from other fields via their 'Id'
+- Add to existing JSON
+- Generates custom fields from existing JSON
+- Save fields interface to your JSON

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.0.